stacksgov/sips/sips/sip-028/sip-028-sbtc_peg.md

 3. **Withdrawal reject:** If instead the request is rejected, the sBTC signers will call the `withdraw-reject` function in the `.sbtc` smart contract.
 This function does the following:
    - Returns the sBTC to the holder.
    - Records the signer votes.

-### Auxiliary Features

-Auxiliary features of the sBTC protocol are described below.

-#### Stacks Transaction Fee Sponsorship

-sBTC will include the option to have sBTC transactions on Stacks be sponsored in return for some sBTC.
-Using the approach suggested in this [issue](https://github.com/stacks-network/stacks-core/issues/4235), sBTC users will be able to pay for their transaction fees in sBTC with support from an existing STX holder, provided the wallet supports it.
-The proposed solution introduces atomic transaction bundles on Stacks, which enable sBTC payments to sponsors for covering STX transaction fees.
-STX is maintained as the sole gas token, but the user only has to interact with sBTC.

-#### Signer Key Rotation

-Mechanisms are provided for the scenario where a signer wants to rotate their key.
-For this to happen, signers must coordinate offline and vote on-chain on the new signer set (aka set of keys).
-Once the new signer set is determined, the signers conduct a wallet handoff and re-execute the key generation event.